Updated April 2026 with current Indian retail prices.

 Upgrade Path: This Build in 2027 and 2028

-Build 1 and Build 2 (Intel LGA1700) upgrade path: The LGA1700 socket is at end-of-life for mainstream consumer CPUs — Intel moved to LGA1851 with Arrow Lake.
-The i5-13400F is not a bottleneck for either GPU at 1440p in 2026, but by 2028 a CPU upgrade will require a new platform.
+Build 1 and Build 2 (Intel LGA1700) upgrade path: The LGA1700 socket is at end-of-life for mainstream consumer CPUs, Intel moved to LGA1851 with Arrow Lake.
+The i5-13400F isn’t a bottleneck for either GPU at 1440p in 2026, but by 2028 a CPU upgrade will require a new platform.
 The most cost-effective upgrade path for these builds is GPU-first in 2028 (RTX 5060 Ti, RX 9070, or whatever that generation offers at ₹35,000-45,000), keeping the existing CPU and motherboard for 2-3 more years.

 Build 3 (AMD AM5) upgrade path: The B650M board supports Ryzen 7000 and 9000 series, including future X3D variants.
-In 2027, a Ryzen 7 9800X3D or equivalent drop-in (currently priced around ₹40,000-50,000 for the 7800X3D, likely cheaper by 2027) adds 20-40% gaming FPS with no other changes — the GPU, RAM, and storage all stay.
+In 2027, a Ryzen 7 9800X3D or equivalent drop-in (currently priced around ₹40,000-50,000 for the 7800X3D, likely cheaper by 2027) adds 20-40% gaming FPS with no other changes, the GPU, RAM, and storage all stay.
 For Build 3, the CPU upgrade path is the compelling argument for the higher AM5 platform cost.

 Storage upgrade for all builds: 1TB fills up quickly at 1440p gaming.
 GTA V alone is 87GB, a single modern AAA title can be 100-150GB.
 Plan to add a second 1TB NVMe or 2TB HDD within 12 months.
 The B650M and B760M boards have at least one additional M.2 slot.
 Budget ₹5,000-8,000 for a second storage drive.